Independent, AI-assisted research · Affiliate disclosure

 Check current price on Amazon →

-A 56-day dermatological clinical study showed measurable wrinkle reduction.
+A 56-day dermatological study run by Eurofins on 30 female subjects aged 40-55 with mild-to-moderate photoageing found measurable wrinkle reduction using the Series 2 mask 5 times a week, per the CurrentBody Skin LED mask page (2026).
 Treatment time is 10 minutes per session, 3-5 times per week.
-Warranty is 2 years with a 60-day money-back trial per a MedGrade CurrentBody review (2026).
+CurrentBody backs the mask with a 14-day return window if a patch/sensitivity test shows it isn't suitable for your skin.
 The flexible silicone form factor molds to the face without pressure points.

 2. Omnilux Contour Face — Flexible Silicone Standard (Verdict: Best flexible silicone fit)